rttrif/TrifonovRS.Deep_Learning_Portfolio.github.io/Project 22: What's Cooking?/README.md

 ##### Content
-- 'train.json' - the training set containing recipes id, type of cuisine, and list of ingredients
+- `train.json` - the training set containing recipes id, type of cuisine, and list of ingredients
-- 'test.json' - the test set containing recipes id, and list of ingredients
+- `test.json` - the test set containing recipes id, and list of ingredients
-- 'sample_submission.csv' - a sample submission file in the correct format
+- `sample_submission.csv` - a sample submission file in the correct format

 ### Results